-Bulk charge exchange spectroscopy system has been applied to measure the radial profiles of hydrogen (H) and deuterium (D) density in the isotope mixture plasma in Large Helical Device (LHD).
-The line of sight of the bulk charge exchange is tilted to neutral beam by $60^{\circ}$ ( $90^{\circ}$ is perpendicular) toward the upstream of the neutral beam in order to avoid the interference of beam emission to the red wing of $H{\alpha}$ and $D{\alpha}$ spectrum.
+A bulk charge exchange spectroscopy system has been applied to measure the radial profiles of hydrogen (H) and deuterium (D) density in the isotope mixture plasma in the Large Helical Device (LHD).
+The line of sight of the bulk charge exchange is tilted to neutral beam by 60° (90° is perpendicular) toward the upstream of the neutral beam in order to avoid the interference of beam emission to the red wing of the $H{\alpha}$ and $D{\alpha}$ spectrum.
 Charge exchange lines of $H{\alpha}$ and $D{\alpha}$ are fitted by 4 Gaussian of H and D cold components and H and D hot components with 5 parameters.
-The measurement of plasma toroidal rotation velocity with carbon charge exchange spectroscopy are combined.
-Five parameters to be fitted are amplitude of cold and hot component of deuterium and hydrogen, respectively, and ion temperature of bulk ions (same ion temperature for deuterium and hydrogen ions).
+The measurements of plasma toroidal rotation velocity with carbon charge exchange spectroscopy are combined.
+Five parameters to be fitted are the amplitude of cold and hot components of deuterium and hydrogen, respectively, and the ion temperature of bulk ions (same ion temperature for deuterium and hydrogen ions).

-The wavelength shift of hot component of $H{\alpha}$ and $D{\alpha}$ is inferred from the toroidal rotation velocity measured with carbon charge exchange spectroscopy.
-Although the velocity differences between carbon and bulk ions are found to be small enough to be neglected, the charge exchange cross section effect on the flow measurements are significantly large and should be taken into account using precise atomic data including the fraction of n=2 excited state in the neutral beam which is experimentally determined.
+The wavelength shift of the hot component of $H{\alpha}$ and $D{\alpha}$ is inferred from the toroidal rotation velocity measured with carbon charge exchange spectroscopy.
+Although the velocity differences between the carbon and bulk ions are found to be small enough to be neglected, the charge exchange cross-sectional effect on the flow measurements is significantly large and should be taken into account using precise atomic data including the fraction of n = 2 excited state in the neutral beam which is experimentally determined.
 The uncertainty of the offset of the carbon toroidal rotation velocity gives a systematic error of 0.04 in the isotope fraction in this measurement.
-The validity of the hydrogen and deuterium density profiles is confirmed by the hydrogen and deuterium pellet injection in the D-H mixture plasmas in LHD.
+The validity of the hydrogen and deuterium density profiles is confirmed by the hydrogen and deuterium pellet injection in the D-H mixture plasmas in the LHD.

-VII.
 ACKNOWLEDGMENTS

 The authors wish to thank the LHD Experiment Group for the excellent support of this work.
-One of the authors (KI) acknowledges Dr. M. Yoshida (National Institutes for Quantum and Radiological Science and Technology; QST) for providing us with two spectrometers for the bulk charge exchange spectroscopy.
-This work is supported by the National Institute for Fusion Science grant administrative budgets (NIFS10ULHH021,NIFS17KLPH030) and JSPS KAKENHI Grant Numbers JP15H02336, JP16H02442, and JP17H01368
+One of the authors (K.I.) acknowledges Dr. M. Yoshida (National Institutes for Quantum and Radiological Science and Technology; QST) for providing us with two spectrometers for the bulk charge exchange spectroscopy.
+This work was supported by the National Institute for Fusion Science grant administrative budgets (Nos.
+NIFS10ULHH021 and NIFS17KLPH030) and JSPS KAKENHI Grant Nos.
+JP15H02336, JP16H02442, and JP17H01368.